mischnic/python-ci/README.md

 		}
 	}

-(For local testing I would recommend adding `ci.example.com*` to the `server_name` directive as well.
-This enables you to access the server under `ci.example.com.192.168.0.2.nip.io` with `192.168.0.2` being the IP of the server in your local network.)
+If your router doesn't support [Hairpinning](https://en.wikipedia.org/wiki/Hairpinning) alias [NAT loopback](https://en.wikipedia.org/wiki/NAT_loopback) (meaning that trying to access `ci.example.com` in the same network as the server causes a `ERR_CONNECTION_REFUSED`) you have to add `ci.example.com*` to the `server_name` directive.
+This enables you to access the server under `ci.example.com.192.168.0.2.nip.io` with `192.168.0.2` being the IP of the server in your local network.